WasifSohail5/Virtual_Mouse/README.md

 Imagine controlling your computer simply by moving your hand in front of a webcam.
 This project provides:

 - **Smooth Pointer Movement:**
-  The mouse pointer follows your index finger with adjustable smoothing to ensure responsive yet stable movement.
+  The mouse pointer follows your index finger with adjustable smoothing for responsive yet stable motion.

 - **Click Gestures:**
   - **Left Click:** Performed by pinching your thumb and index finger together.